nehal96/PISA-2012-Data-Visualization/README.md

 * Reorganized into Bootstrap framework
 * Larger and bolder title
+* New design and color scheme.
 * Bolder axes titles
 * Two new plots: Teachers with certification (%) and Teachers with Secondary Education (%).
 * The plots can be viewed by clicking the next button (and go back with the previous button), and the animated circles will slide across the chart to their new positions.
-* The axes update with a neat animation.
+* The axes update with a neat animated transition.
 * Navigation title to know the content of the plot.
+* Tooltip information is more spaced and organized to allow easier reading of the information.
+Also, the background color has been changed to fit the color scheme.

  Here's what it looks like: